crosstheages/public-data/patch-notes-blast.md

   - The purpose of this event is to determine our 8 finalists for Heroes' Legacy.
   - During this event, you will have to fight in a fresh era to determine the 8 best players until `2025-10-22 08am UTC`.
   - Win duels to unlock exclusive cosmetics only unlockable during this event.
+  - All cosmetics are also available in the Shop.
+The cosmetics available in the shop are the same as the ones you get while playing.
+If you buy the pack and already have some of the cosmetics, the price is not reduced and you won't get the cosmetics you already had.
-  - More info on the qualifying in this article: [https://portal.crosstheages.com/](https://portal.crosstheages.com/)
+  - More info on the qualifying in this article: [https://www.crosstheages.com/fr-fr/news/cta/hl2025/](https://www.crosstheages.com/fr-fr/news/cta/hl2025/)
 - Gameplay
   - We made some balance changes to some runes and Blasts that were outperforming or underwhelming:
     - Buffs